 In the last thirty years the city has yet again changed for the better.
 From an impoverished manufacturing city in the 1960s and the departure of industry in the 1980s, Leiden has now become a true city of knowledge and culture.
 In this City of Discoveries, new discoveries are still being made on a daily basis.

-The city is home to the Leiden Bio Science Park, the Netherlands’ largest innovation district in the field of life sciences and health and a research university, a university of applied sciences and a senior secondary vocational training institution where more than 32,000 students in total are studying in the city every day.
+The city is home to the Leiden Bio Science Park, the Netherlands’ largest innovation district in the field of life sciences and health.
+There is also a research university, a university of applied sciences, and a senior secondary vocational training institution, where more than 32,000 students in total are studying.

 Leiden is a city where the historical culture can be constantly seen and felt.